 Another factor that increases the operating budget when a new facility, specifically a high school, is opened is the athletic program support costs.
-Funding is needed for next year for coaching stipends, contracting game officials, police and security officers, and ambulance services in order to provide safe and competitive interscholastic athletic programs.
+Funding is needed for coaching stipends, contracting game officials, police and security officers, and ambulance services in order to provide safe and competitive interscholastic athletic programs.

-New and expanded facilities being added in 2009-10 drove operating costs up \$8.0 million, including \$6.6 million in county funding.
+New and expanded facilities being added in 2010-11 drove operating costs up \$8.0 million, including \$6.6 million in county funding.